duke-leeth/find_political_donors/README.md

         *  Takes $O(1)$ to find the median value Therefore, it takes overall $O(N logN)$ runtime.

+##### Empirical runtime
+This program has been tested running on a 3.83GB file download from the [website](http://classic.fec.gov/finance/disclosure/ftpdet.shtml).
+It takes around 14 minutes on a Macbook Air 2014 with
+Intel Core i5 CPU 1.4 GHz, and 8GB memory.

 # Dependencies and Run Instructions